LaunchCode-Education-Archived/liftoff-OLD/playbooks/mentor-playbook/week-3/README.md

     * All students should be marked present (check mark), not present (x), or excused (EX)
     * Report any unexcused absences to the CEM!
 * Run a group stand-up
-    * Hopefully students understand the cadence, but feel free to gently nudge students dragging out their updates
+    * Remind students to keep updates brief and focused on what they did, what they're working on, and any blockers
+    * Note if student has any blockers or hasn't made any progress to follow up with later
 * Facilitate a Resume Workshop
-    * Nothing in particular is needed, let students work through their resume and provide feedback
+    * If students do not have a resume, encourage them to start based on the Liftoff provided example.
-    * Be willing to share your experiences with resumes, GitHub profiles, and LinkedIn.
+    * Be willing to share your experiences and feedback on resumes, GitHub profiles, and LinkedIn.
-    * Give priority to students seeking resume/profile feedback, project work is secondary
+    * Give priority to students seeking resume/profile feedback, project work is secondary.
+    * If you'd like a second look at a resume, or if you're busy, feel free to send students to the CEM or Instructor
 * Assist students with projects
+    * Touch base with any students with blockers or who haven't made progress
+    * Talk about next steps, encouraging students to update their trackers and groom user stories
+* Group Project Mentors
+    * Use your best judgement if your group's time would be better spent on group work
+    * If in doubt, ask your group what would be more valuable to them

 ## Student Assignments
 * Online Profiles